 At least once a year, you should review your credit reports from the three credit bureaus to ensure all your financial account information and payment history are accurate.
 Occasionally, there might be a reporting error on your report that requires correction to properly reflect your credit score and history to prospective lenders, landlords, and employers.
-If your credit report has an error, you’ll need to write a credit dispute letter to each relevant bureau.
-A properly written letter quickly removes any unnecessary damage to your credit by telling the bureau exactly what errors are on your report.

 - 1 Outlining Your Dispute Letter

 - 3 Clearly State Your Request for a Dispute

 - 4 Handling Multiple Disputes